 Typically students at the program are employed at 30 to 50 places of business within approximately 45 minutes of the University of North Florida campus.
 Program staff work hard to consolidate students so that several are working at the same business location.
 In such cases we ask students to carpool and share expenses for fuel.
 Ideally all students will be teamed up with other program students at their place of employment.
 There are exceptions to that however.

 Some students seek out and commit to an internship type job in which they may be the only Nav student employee at that place of business.
 In other cases some businesses who hire Summer Program Students may only have openings for one or two students.
 In such cases we have to be creative in order to arrange transportation routes to insure that every student has a safe and timely ride to his place of work.
 That is one of the reasons that we ask each student to check with one of the program Nav staff and have his potential job approved prior to committing to that place of employment.

 Will I attend a local church at the program?

 All teams attend a local church in the Jacksonville area.
-Teams are spread out among different churches in the city, and around 5 teams attend each church.
+Teams are spread out among different churches in the city.
 The churches welcome the students and excited to have them joining for the summer.